facebook/react-native-website/docs/pushnotificationios.md

 }
 ```

+## Handle notifications

-In order to handle notifications, your `AppDelegate` will need to implement `UNUserNotificationCenterDelegate`:
+You'll need to implement `UNUserNotificationCenterDelegate` in your `AppDelegate`:

 ```objectivec
 #import <UserNotifications/UserNotifications.h>